NSERC Synergy Awards for Innovation

 - Large Companies: Partnership with one company of more than 500 employees.

-- Two or More Companies: Partnership with two or more companies or a consortium of companie
+- Two or More Companies: Partnership with two or more companies or a consortium of companies

 The nominated partnership must be between a Canadian university professor, or group of professors, and a Canadian-based company or companies with commercial activities in Canada, such as R&D and/or manufacturing.

-- A complete Synergy Awards Nomination Form, signed by the nominator and an appropriate representative from each partner organization.
+- A complete Synergy Awards for Innovation Nomination Form, signed by the nominator and an appropriate representative from each partner organization.
 This will be the cover letter for the nomination material.

 - A Terms and Conditions Form for Nominators, signed by an executive head of the university